 I was born in Chicago and raised in the greater Los Angeles area.
 In 2004 I moved north and spent around five years in San Francisco, and then in 2009 I moved to Portland, Oregon and bought a house.
 It looks like I’ll be here for a while.

 Sarai and I were married in San Francisco in 2007.
 We currently live in SE Portland with two cats of exceptional beauty and charm.

 I travel frequently, both within and outside of the US.
-I’ve been to over 20 countries on five continents, some more than once, and try to get out of the country at least once or twice every year.
+I’ve been to around 25 countries on six continents, some more than once, and try to get out of the country at least once or twice every year.
 I also travel within the US a few times a year, usually getting down to LA two or three times as well as elsewhere.
 I’m a big fan of frequent flyer programs.

 I love books, both fiction and nonfiction, and I read about a wide variety of topics.
 I am a little obsessed with religious symbolism and iconography.
 My politics do not fit in well with the two-party dichotomy in the US, and I probably don’t want to discuss it anyway.

 My early career was in technology.
 I spent a handful of years in the early 2000s as a professional spammer hunter and have a respectable number of kills under my belt.
 I later worked in Linux system administration and web development (primarily Ruby on Rails), both as an employee and later as an independent consultant.

 My current work is with Colette Media, a publishing company that Sarai and I founded in 2009.
 Originally working in print, we now publish a successful online magazine and membership site for home sewing enthusiasts.